20220215/shaneyarwood/README.md

 # The practise code is in the code folder
 # Scratch link is in HTML link
 # assignment calculator is the calculator I built last term
+# C# practise code is in the .txt files in code folder